brady-lab-rockefeller/conkat_seq/README.md

 ### <a name="graph"></a> **iii) Compute and Graph clustering table**

 #### c)conkat_seq.py:

+The conkat_seq.py script is the third step and component in the ConkatSeq tool and uses the outputs produced from the second component from the [filter_clustering_table.py](#conkatseq2).

+The following command shows how to run the filter_clustering_table.py script with its required options:

 For more information about the options, type the following that will provide descriptions for every existing parameter: